-I read a lot of memoirs about anorexia and bulimia while completing my master’s thesis.
-Shani Raviv chronicled her unrelenting self-hatred in her memoir, being Ana (yes, I hate the title, but bear with me.)
+I read a lot of memoirs about anorexia and bulimia while completing my master's thesis.
+Shani Raviv chronicled her unrelenting self-hatred in her memoir, being Ana.
 This self-hatred almost cost her her family, her sanity, and her life.

 I also kept a journal from this time.
 I would write how much I hated myself.
 How I was so weak.
 How I didn't deserve food.
 How I didn't deserve to live.

 The more weight I lost, the worst I felt about myself.
 That's how it works whether you have anorexia or bulimia or binge eating disorder.
 The more enmeshed you become in the eating disorder behaviors, the worst you are going to feel, and that includes how you feel about yourself.